Safety first: Hand protection - choosing the best work gloves

 Electrician at the switchboard

-Check out protective gloves at the Onninen wholesaler
+Check out the protective gloves at the Onninen wholesaler

-Prof cut-resistant gloves, class 3, polyurethane, size 10 Work clothes replace the employee's personal clothes.
+Prof cut-resistant protective gloves class 3 polyurethane size 10 Workwear replaces the employee's personal clothing.
 It should provide comfort, but also protect against high or low temperatures.
 Sweatshirts or dungarees made of polyester, which are highly resistant to abrasion, work very well.
 It is worth noting that the perpendicular tear strength complies with the ISO 13937-2 standard.
 In the case of trousers, there should be room for knee pads.
-This is especially important at work when you spend a lot of time in a kneeling position.
-Polyester material combined with cotton provides really good technical parameters and allows the skin to breathe.
-When working outdoors or in places with high humidity, it is worth wearing a jacket made of softshell.
-It is a fabric that also protects against wind, and at the same time ensures high breathability, removes water vapor, and thus ensures high thermal comfort.
-Security and health and safety must be respected.
+This is especially important in work when a lot of time is spent in a kneeling position.
+Polyester material combined with cotton provides really good technical parameters and also allows the skin to breathe.
+When working outdoors or in places with high humidity, it is worth wearing a jacket made of softshell material.
+This is a fabric that also protects against the wind, while providing high breathability, wicks away water vapor, and thanks to this, ensures high thermal comfort.
+Protection and health and safety must be observed.

 Hand protection - work gloves, cut-resistant gloves

-Work gloves are available in many varieties Prof polyester work gloves, suede on the grip side - manual, size 9 different variants.
-They must be selected depending on the work performed.
-First of all, you should be aware that standard work gloves protect against dirt, light abrasions and the effects of certain substances.
-Latex gloves , which are additionally flocked with cotton, are definitely worth attention here.
+Work gloves are available in many Prof polyester work gloves, suede grip side - manual size 9 different variants.
+They must be selected according to the work performed.
+First of all, you should be aware that standard work gloves protect against dirt, light abrasions or the effects of certain substances.
+Latex gloves , which are additionally flocked with cotton, are definitely worth considering here.
 They will prove useful in household work.
-You can also choose latex gloves, which are non-slip and resistant to tearing, puncture and abrasion.
-They are especially good for work where hand tools are used.
-They will also be useful in warehouse and transport work, and even in hydraulic work.
-For even greater comfort, choose a model with an elastic cuff at the wrist.
-Such gloves can be used even when in contact with sharp or cutting objects.
-They will therefore be ideal for some electrician work, provided that it does not involve the flow of electricity.
+You can also opt for latex gloves, which are non-slip and also resistant to tearing, puncturing or abrasion.
+They are particularly good for work where hand tools are used.
+They will also prove useful in warehousing and transport work, and even in plumbing work.
+For even greater comfort, choose a model that has an elastic wristband.
+Such gloves can be used even in contact with sharp or cutting objects.
+They will therefore be ideal for some electrician's work, provided that it does not involve the flow of electricity.

-Deltaplus NI150 Nitrile protective gloves, white and blue, size 10 An alternative to latex gloves are nitrile gloves , which have really good abrasion resistance.
+Nitrile protective gloves Deltaplus NI150 Nitrile white-blue size 10 An alternative to latex gloves are nitrile gloves , which have really good abrasion resistance.
 It is worth noting that they can be used in oily or greasy environments.
-Gloves are dedicated to demanding work.
-Nitrile is a material that is highly resistant to chemical hazards.
+The gloves are designed for demanding work.
+Nitrile is a material that has high resistance to chemical hazards.
 For many jobs, you can choose leather gloves made of grain leather with the addition of denim.
-These types of models are particularly suitable for work where resistance to mechanical hazards is required.
-Additionally, they are extremely comfortable and ergonomic.
+These types of models work particularly well in jobs where resistance to mechanical hazards is required.
+They are also extremely comfortable and ergonomic.
 Both goat and cowhide leather are available.

-Polyester and polyamide gloves - a wide range of applications and extraordinary durability
+Polyester and polyamide gloves - a wide range of applications and exceptional durability

-Many works, including hydraulic and electrical ones, require maximum precision.
+In many jobs, such as plumbing or electrical, maximum precision is required.
 For this reason, you need to look for gloves that provide good finger feel.
 We can recommend polyester and polyamide gloves , which are flexible and perfectly adapt to the shape of the hands.
-Additionally, they have reinforcements for the index finger.
-They keep heat well.
+They also have reinforced index fingers.
+They retain heat well.
 Thanks to this, they can be used outdoors, for example for installation work.

 Welding gloves and cut-resistant gloves - models for special tasks

-Deltaplus CA615K protective welding gloves, red, size 10 In work involving welding, personal protective equipment must be used to provide maximum protection against thermal, contact and convective radiation.
-Welding gloves deserve attention here, even those made of grain leather.
+Deltaplus CA615K welding safety gloves red size 10 In welding work, personal protective equipment must be used that provides maximum protection against thermal, contact and convective radiation.
+Here, welding gloves are worth considering, such as those made of grain leather.
 They provide protection up to 100 degrees Celsius.
 You can choose longer or shorter models.
 There should be an inner lining inside the gloves.
-Thanks to it, the skin is less exposed to abrasions and damage.
-Wherever sharp tools or power tools are used , cut-resistant gloves should be chosen, e.g. class III, which have confirmed protection against mechanical hazards.
+Thanks to it, the skin is less exposed to abrasions or damage.
+Wherever sharp tools or power tools are used, cut-resistant gloves should be chosen, e.g. class III, which have confirmed protection against mechanical hazards.
 Category III is the highest level of protection.
-You can also choose polyurethane gloves, which provide very good grip and adhesion to various types of surfaces.
-In this way, maximum work accuracy is achieved.
+You can also choose polyurethane gloves, which provide very good grip, as well as adhesion to various types of surfaces.
+In this way, you gain maximum work accuracy.

-Check out protective gloves at the Onninen wholesaler
+Check out the protective gloves at the Onninen wholesaler